 Few transitions in life are totally seamless.
 Shifting from high school or community college to a four-year comprehensive university like GVSU can bring about some difficult adjustments, including academic ones.
 But there are plenty of things you can discuss as a family in advance of your student's arrival to GVSU that will significantly ease her/his academic transition.
+Review our 7 Habits for Academic Success for some discussion items for your family.

 How family members can help: